Spousal Maintenance / Alimony

 Spousal Maintenance in Carmel

 Indiana presumes that each spouse will work and support themselves after the marriage ends.
 The exception to this is where one spouse is disabled and cannot work.
 If this happens, the non-disabled spouse will typically pay the disabled spouse what is referred to in Indiana as spousal maintenance, which some might say is really just another word for alimony.

 Where one spouse is disabled and the non-disabled spouse pays spousal maintenance, the payments made can generally be deducted from the non-disabled spouse's federal income taxes.

 If you are divorcing and you or your spouse are disabled, you should seek legal advice.
-If you have any questions, please call our Carmel spousal support lawyers.
+If you have any questions, please call our Carmel family law lawyers.
 We can help.

 There are only two time periods during a divorce in Indiana in which spousal maintenance can be paid.
 First is during the provisional period of the divorce.
 The provisional period is the time after filing for divorce but before the divorce is final.
 Courts are more inclined to grant spousal maintenance during the provisional period when there is a disparity of income between the spouses and one spouse needs spousal maintenance in order to maintain his or her standard of living.
 The second period during which maintenance may be ordered is after the divorce is final.
 In order for a court to order spousal maintenance, Indiana requires certain criteria be met.
 Indiana's law regarding findings a court must make before awarding spousal maintenance can be found in Indiana Code 31-15-7-2.